 Peter Katzenstein is the Walter S. Carpenter Professor of International Studies at Cornell University and a former President of the American Political Science Association.

-Professor Patrick Köllner is Vice President of the GIGA and Director of the GIGA Institute of Asian Studies.
+Professor Patrick Köllner is Vice President of the GIGA and Director of the GIGA Institute for Asian Studies.

 Seating is limited; please register early to avoid disappointment.